Daimler raises outlook, says chip shortage may impact Q2 sales

 Mercedes-Benz sales rose 60% in China in the first quarter.
 Unable to travel abroad, wealthier Chinese consumers have used their disposable income to splash out on luxury items.

-This week rival BMW (BMWG.DE) also said that its first-quarter earnings received a strong bounce from sales in China and stronger pricing. read more
+This week rival BMW also said that its first-quarter earnings received a strong bounce from sales in China and stronger pricing.

 Chinese buyers also helped to turn around 2020 for Daimler, BMW and Volkswagen, with sales rising in the second half of the year and offsetting weaker results in other regions.